kauffmanes/cis275-course/content/week11/1-web-dev-process.md

 ### Step 2: Designing the Infrastructure
 1. Create a sitemap for the new website that encompasses the information given to you by Alice.
 1. Create a wireframe for the home page.
 This can be drawn or done with a wireframe program.
 The level of detail is up to you, but it should cover the key information.
-1. Take all of these deliverables, zip them, and email them to be by Sunday, 11:59 PM.
+1. If you want feedback, take all of these deliverables, zip them, and email them to me.